said1210UW/Currency-Exchange-API/README.md

 # CurrencyExchange API, API Documentation
 The CurrencyExchange API provides information regarding exhanges rates of a said currency rate with respect to the United States Dollar.
-It should be noted the following information is accurate as of Feburary 22nd 2022.
+The Data is upto date or at the very least yesterday's data is used

 The data used in this project was retrived such as flags https://github.com/transferwise/currency-flags/ and currency info https://openexchangerates.org/api/currencies.json